The right blogging tools can make or break your blog-based business.

 As any new blogger will know, building an email list is essential to eventually learning how to make money blogging.

 OptinMonster lands on our list of the best blogging tools because of how effective it is at capturing the email addresses of your readers.
 It can be set up on any page of your blog (they have an incredibly easy-to-use WordPress plugin too) and their tools give you the ability to even A/B test different messages to learn the most effective ways to incentivize your readers to join your list or even complete a purchase.
+Not to mention the fact that their opt-ins can be designed to perfectly match your blog layout aesthetic.

 The social sharing buttons I use on many pages of my blog are powered by AddThis—and best of all?
 This is a completely free blogging tool you can install in minutes.